Point Chevalier Veterans Their Families and Community Trust

 History: Founded in 1930 the Point Chevalier Memorial RSA (RSA), with its primary objective being to “Enhance the wellbeing of veterans and their families (via remembrance, support and advocacy)”, began as and still is a partnership led by veterans and supported by the community.

-This RSA's key objectives are:
+This Trust's key objectives are:

 - To support Charitable organisations active in the Point Chevalier community

-- To support other veteran support organisations
+- To support other NZ veteran support organisations

 - To advocate on behalf of past and present veterans where appropriate